Corona doesn’t bring a threat to life alone. As the year progresses, many people lose hope and livelihood too

 When was the last time you tried sketching?
-Get a ‘Sketch Book’, it is not very difficult.
-You can also try cooking, if you are not very comfortable around the kitchen.
+Get a “Sketch Book”.
+It is not very difficult to learn.
+You can also try cooking if you are not very comfortable around the kitchen.
 You can learn dancing, yoga, a music instrument, the list is endless.

-There are many other challenges that we’re facing due to our new reality.
-It’s important that we deal with these challenges in any way we can.
-Fortunately, certain practices that have been with us since ancient times can help in that regard.
-Yoga and mindfulness are highly effective methods of tackling the stress and anxiety that people are experiencing today.
+There are many other challenges that we are facing due to our new reality.
+We must deal with these challenges in any way we can.
+Fortunately, certain yoga practices that have been with us since ancient times can help in that regard.
+Yoga is a highly effective method of tackling the stress and anxiety that people are experiencing today.
 “Dhanurasana” or the Bow Pose is one such asana that reduces symptoms of depression and is extremely beneficial in relieving stress.

-The above are some simple ways to cope with depression.
-Solutions to complex problems are often not so complex.
-It is us who believe otherwise.
+These are some simple ways to cope with depression.
+Solutions to complex problems are often simple.
+It is we who believe otherwise.

 We often tend to isolate ourselves when we feel hassled by an issue.
-Why we do it is debatable.
-But, some people aren’t comfortable exposing their vulnerabilities to others.
-I feel it is OK to feel insecure, and, It is very human to falter and fail.
+Why do we do it is debatable.
+But, some people are not comfortable exposing their vulnerabilities to others.
+I believe it is OK to feel insecure, and, It is very human to falter and fail.

-We humans are social animals.
-By isolating ourselves from the very society that we belong to, we aren’t doing anyone a favour, definitely not to us.
+Humans are social animals.
+By isolating ourselves from the very society that we belong to, we are not doing anyone a favor, definitely not to us.